We're having more fun than a human being should be allowed to have here at the EIB network and the Rush Limbaugh program.

 Communism kills.

-There's there's uh evidence to support it.
+There's evidence to support it.

-Well, the reason that they won't let the whole story be told is because they don't want the whole story uh to be told, and they want that monument to go up.
+Well, the reason that they won't let the whole story be told is because they don't want the whole story to be told, and they want that monument to go up.

-Um, I I uh uh I think all of liberalism is uh is oriented toward of resources and control of of of uh of the population.
+Anyway, I think all of liberalism is oriented toward control of resources and control of the population for a whole host of reasons.

 Interesting call, sir.

-Okay, up next, ladies and gentlemen, an object lesson in how the drive-by media laws misrepresents and distorts on purpose in order to continue to darken the cloud that they have created over the administration.
+Okay, up next, ladies and gentlemen, an object lesson in how the drive-by media lies misrepresents and distorts on purpose in order to continue to darken the cloud that they have created over the administration.

 Here's the headline.